nhsconnect/ITK-FHIR-Pathology/pages/explore/explore_test_result_observation.md

 ## Overview ##

-Contains data on clinical test performed on patient where there are multiple values.
+Contains data relating to a clinical test performed on a patient.
 This information may or may not be linked to a test report or a test group.
 It is populated by the performing organisation.
-The majority of test results will contain a single value however there are tests with multiple values (for example blood pressure).
-As a general rule - where there are multiple values that can potentially have an independent clinical interpretation they are considered as multiple test results each with their own value (For example: Full Blood Count) - where there are multiple values which can only be interpreted together they are considered as a single test result with multiple values (For example: Glucose Absorption Test)

 ## Mapping for Observation ##